qsnake/gpaw/doc/documentation/convergence/convergence.rst

 * If you are specifying the :ref:`number of bands <manual_nbands>` manually, try to increase the number of empty states.
 You might also let gpaw choose the default number, which is in general large enough.
-A sympton of having an insufficient number of empty bands is large variations in the number of SCF iterations with different number of MPI tasks.
+A symptom of having an insufficient number of empty bands is large variations in the number of SCF iterations with different number of MPI tasks.
 It is reasonable to need about 10-15% additional bands to properly converge the default ``rmm-diis`` eigensolver.